JAndrassy/WiFiEspAT/README.md

 ```

 GitHub user loboris (Boris Lovosevic) builds customized versions of AT firmware with SDK 3 for all flash sizes.
 You can download the files from his [ESP8266_AT_LoBo GitHub repository](https://github.com/loboris/ESP8266_AT_LoBo).
 If you can't run his flash.sh utility, then for 1 MB flash you can Flash Download Tool with bin/upgrade/esp8266_AT_1_2.bin file and the right addresses for 1 MB flash: boot_v1.7.bin on 0x0; esp8266_AT_1_2.bin on 0x01000; esp_init_data_default.bin on 0xfc000 and blank.bin on 0x7e000 and 0xfe000.

+Jiri Bilek created [an alternative AT firmware implementation](https://github.com/JiriBilek/ESP_ATMod) over esp8266 Arduino core and WiFi library.
+This supports SSL connection in passive mode with this library.
+Please, be aware of the limitations of Jiri's firmware.

 AT firmware resources:
 * [the Espressif binaries](https://www.espressif.com/en/support/download/at?keys=&field_type_tid%5B%5D=14) - only AT version 1.7 or 1.7.x is good for this library